polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 # 2.4 Good to know

-It is worth mentionning that the funds in `freeBalancee` of an account might **not** be available to transfer.
+It is worth mentioning that the funds in `freeBalancee` of an account might **not** be available to transfer.
 An account could very well have funds, but if for example those are staked (a.k.a bonded) for validating, you might not be able to transfer them although `freeBalance` is not null.
-If you want to show the balance available to transfer, this is computed in a so called derive `api`, have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).
+If you want to show the balance available to transfer, this is computed in a so-called derive `api`, have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).

 The `derive api` as its name suggest is not a direct query to the node.
-It is rather a concatenation, and derivation of multiple queries, to end up serving an information that wasn't directly accessible by the node.
+It is rather a concatenation, and derivation of multiple queries, to end up serving information that wasn't directly accessible by the node.
 A popular one is [`derive.chain.bestNumber`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/chain/bestNumber.ts) to get the latest block number.
 Have a look in [the repo](](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/).
-Unfortunately, those `api` endpoint are undocumented for now.
+Unfortunately, those `api` endpoints are undocumented for now.

 Substrate is a framework to build blockchains.
 The `--dev` node that we are querying in this part contains a `Balances` [*S*ubstrate *R*untime *M*odule *L*ibrary a.k.a srml](https://substrate.dev/rustdocs/v1.0/srml_balances/index.html) that keeps track of the balance of each account on the blockchain.
 Not every Substrate chain will have this `Balances` module.
 However, any module that is integrated into a Substrate node can be queried using `api.query.section.method`.

 [Part 3 - Transfer funds ->](part-3-transfer-funds.md)